Open-EO/openeo-python-client/docs/udf.rst

 UDF's that transform cube metadata
 ==================================
+This is a new/experimental feature so may still be subject to change.

 In some cases, a UDF can have impact on the metadata of a cube, but this can not always be easily inferred by process graph evaluation logic without running the actual (expensive) UDF code.
 This limits the possibilities to validate process graphs,